 - Public disclosure of a vulnerability makes it ineligible for a bounty.

 - The Safe core development team, employees, and all other people paid by Safe, directly or indirectly (including the external auditors), are not eligible for rewards.

-- The Safe bounty program considers a number of variables in determining rewards.
-Determinations of eligibility, score, and all terms related to an award are at the sole and final discretion of the Safe bug bounty panel.
+- The Safe Bounty program considers several variables in determining rewards.
+Determinations of eligibility, score, and all terms related to an award are at the sole and final discretion of the Safe Bug Bounty panel.

 The scope of the bug bounty program includes the core contracts related to the following releases of the Safe contracts:

 - Safe.sol (formerly GnosisSafe.sol)

 - SafeProxyFactory.sol (formerly GnosisSafeProxyFactory.sol)

 - SafeProxy.sol (formerly GnosisSafeProxy.sol)

 Gnosis Safe core contracts (up to version 1.3.0)

 - GnosisSafeProxy.sol (formerly Proxy.sol)